News and Highlights

+Approximately half of the world’s population is at risk of malaria, a life-threatening disease caused by Plasmodium parasites and transmitted by mosquitoes.
+Malaria is preventable and curable, and early diagnosis and treatment of malaria prevents deaths and reduces transmission.
 The World Health Organization recommends that all cases of suspected malaria be confirmed using parasite-based diagnostic testing before administering treatment.
-Reliable, robust, and cost-efficient microscopy and rapid diagnostic test technologies are necessary to eradicate malaria in the poorest regions of the world, where it is most devastating.
+Reliable, robust, and cost-efficient microscopy and rapid diagnostic test technologies are necessary to eliminate malaria and stop the disease’s devastating impact on health and development.

 Areas of focus

-Supporting malaria elimination through disease surveillance
+Advancing malaria elimination through disease surveillance

 Supporting radical cure for P. vivax

 P. vivax is the most difficult form of malaria to eliminate because it causes cycles of recurring illness and infectivity.
 All malaria parasites in the body must be killed to stop this cycle—this is known as radical cure.
 However, a class of drugs used to achieve radical cure of P. vivax can be harmful to people with a common hereditary condition known as glucose-6-phosphate dehydrogenase (G6PD) enzyme deficiency.
 To improve safe and effective treatment, PATH is working to accelerate development and introduction of point-of-care diagnostic tests to support best case management of patients with P. vivax infection.
 Learn more.